siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 205 Continuity, Closure, and Medium Intuition.md

 > Why does the transport picture keep suggesting a medium?

-The answer is not that the book has derived ordinary fluid mechanics.
-It has not.
-The answer is that the structures already established are those of a continuous substrate whose reorganization is governed locally across its whole extent.
+The answer is stronger: the structures already established are those of a continuous substrate whose reorganization is governed locally across its whole extent.
+In that sense the present program is already a fluid-mechanics theory, with electromagnetic energy itself playing the role of the fluid.

 ## 205.1 What Has Already Been Established